Facilities on China Trains

 Washbasins with mirrors are also at the end of a carriage.
 The water is cold and undrinkable.
 Hand washing liquid is provided on some bullet trains.

-Smoking is strictly prohibited on high speed trains and there is no smoking area; otherwise CNY500-2,000 will be fined.
+Smoking is strictly prohibited on high speed trains and there is no smoking area; otherwise the passenger will be banned from taking Chinese train for 180 days, or be fined CNY500-2,000, or even may be given a security detention.
 On normal trains, there are ashtrays at the connection of two carriages, this being the only location where smoking is permitted.

 Every carriage is equipped with fire extinguishers, security hammers, and emergency brake.
 Railway police officers patrol during the journey.

 A dustbin for litter is available at the end of each carriage.
 In seat class carriages of high speed trains, each passenger is given a disposal bag; in seat carriages of normal trains or sleeper compartments, a small tray is provided on the table.